Invoicing for Designers: 8 Easy Steps to Get Paid on Time

 Allow a certain amount of time from that date for clients to make the payment, and be clear if there are any fees should they not pay on time.
 This helps everyone know exactly what is expected and when and means you are far more likely to get paid on time as you have set a specific date.
 I like to let my clients know I will be sending them an invoice a little while in advance as well, so nothing comes as a surprise!

 Using an online invoicing software for designers will help you to check the status of your invoices on the go and let you manage them efficiently.
 Getting on board with such services will always speed up your invoice-related chores.
 As opposed to maintaining spreadsheets or manual documents, an online service brings better organization as well as high accuracy to your financial data while significantly reducing both cost and time.
-Hiveage is an easy-to-use online invoicing service with powerful features that will help you to send invoices and estimates, track time, expenses and mileage, using a single platform.
+This is why we have made Hiveage an easy-to-use online invoicing service with powerful features that will help you to send professional invoices and estimates, track time, expenses and mileage, using a single platform.

 4. Design professional-looking invoices